Skip to main content

 Human Arbovirus Case Response

 It is our goal at the SCMAD to identify areas where arboviruses are present and reduce the risk of transmission to the human occupants of Solano County before they occur.
 In the event of a human infection, the occurrence is reported to the Solano County Mosquito Abatement District by the Solano County Public Health Department (SCPHD).
 All information that is supplied the SCMAD is provided in a manor that is compliant with all HIPAA regulations and guidelines.
 When possible the SCMAD will collaborate with the SCPHD to determine the likelihood of the disease transmission occurring in Solano County buy conducting trapping or habitat surveys.
 Mosquito abatement is conducted in areas where arboviruses are suspected in order to rapidly reduce the risk to the public.
 Any areas were arbovirus abatement occurs is monitored for 14-21 days to ensure a low risk to the public.
-In 2018 there were no confirmed human cases of arbovirus infections within Solano County, this was the first time Solano County did not have a positive human case since 2011.
+In 2024 there were no confirmed human cases of arbovirus infections within Solano County.